katayama8000/expo-push-notification-client-rust/README.md

-# Expo Push Notification Client for Rust
+# Expo Server SDK for Rust

-This is a Expo Push Notification Client for Rust.
-There is [Expo Server SDK](https://github.com/expo/expo-server-sdk-rust) maintained by community but it is not maintained since 2019.
+This is a Expo Server SDK for Rust.
+There is a [Expo Server SDK](https://github.com/expo/expo-server-sdk-rust) maintained by community but it is not maintained since 2019.

 [![ci](https://github.com/katayama8000/expo-server-sdk-rust/workflows/ci/badge.svg)](https://github.com/katayama8000/expo-server-sdk-rust/actions)
 [![crates.io](https://img.shields.io/crates/v/expo-server-sdk)](https://crates.io/crates/expo-server-sdk)